 My wardrobe has gone through a rigmarole of changes over the years.
 When I was a teenager my mom bought my clothes.
 Sure, we shopped together and picked the clothes out together, but my mom did the purchasing.
 I have always thought that my mom has good taste, and I trust her opinion for what looks good on me.
 After all, she never wants me heading out in public and embarrassing myself.
 Thank you momma for trying to make me look good!
-My mom bought me nice clothing that was very stylish and of good quality, using recycled products like coastal and marine recycled plastic textiles.
+My mom bought me nice clothing that was very stylish and of good quality.
 Some days I wish I still had the itty bitty waist that I did back in my teenage years, so I could still wear the cute stuff she bought me!

 Then there were the poor college student and young married years.
 While I didn’t fit into my high school clothes, I did still fit into my high quality shoes.
 However, my husband teased me about all of the shoes I owned so I ended up getting rid of half of them.
 So sad right?
 Because I didn’t have much money, or many shopping resources, I probably went through a slightly frumpy phase.
 I definitely don’t remember feeling very cute during those early married years.